Nyakio-Eva/Bank-of-Flatiron/README.md

 1. As a user, I want to see a table of all transactions.
 2. As a user, I want to fill out and submit a form to add a new transaction.
 3. As a user, I want to be able to filter transactions by typing into the search bar.
+4. As a user, I can sort transactions alphabetically by category or description.
+5. As a user, I can delete a transaction which will remove it from the table
+6. As a user, I can edit a transaction

 ## How to run the app